fluthjs/fluth-doc/docs/en/guide/introduce.md

 # Introduction

-## Basics
+## What is fluth?

+fluth (/fluːθ/) is a combination of flux + then, representing promise-like stream.

 fluth is a promise-like stream programming library, well-suited for reactive programming.

-If you think of a promise as a publisher and the then method as a subscriber, a promise only publishes once.
+If you think of promise as the publisher and then as the subscriber, a promise only publishes once.

-fluth enhances promise, allowing it to publish repeatedly!
+fluth enhances promise, allowing promise to publish continuously!
+If you are familiar with Promise, you already grasp the basics of fluth.

 ```typescript
 import { $ } from 'fluth'